Matriculation exams

 If a pupil fails the compulsory examination of the common part (or his excuse was not accepted by the school principal, or he was expelled from the examination), he may take a remedial examination, namely no more than twice in each examination.

-Modifications to the conditions for the matriculation examination
+Modifications to the conditions for the matriculation examination - for pupils with SPU

 Decree No.177/2009 Coll. defines in Section 1(c) pupils with a granted adaptation of the conditions for taking the matriculation examination (PUP MZ) and divides these pupils into four categories according to the type of educational needs and into groups 1 to 3 according to the degree of required adaptations.